canonical/zookeeper-operator/docs/content/tutorial/deploy.md

 Apache ZooKeeper requires an odd number of nodes for quorum.
 Make sure to deploy a sufficient number of units.
 ```

 You can add or remove units in the Apache ZooKeeper cluster by using `juju add-unit` or `juju remove-unit` commands.
-For example, to reduce the number of units for the Apache ZooKeeper application deployed earlierm let's remove two units:
+For example, to reduce the number of units for the Apache ZooKeeper application deployed earlier, let's remove two units:

 ```
 juju remove-unit zookeeper/4 zookeeper/3